Cupra Formentor VZ5 Hot SUV Revealed With Inline-Five Audi Power

 The new pinnacle of the Formentor lineup completes the 0 to 62 mph (100 km/h) run in 4.2 seconds, which actually makes it three-tenths of a second quicker than an RS Q3.
 Both are electronically capped at 155 mph (250 km/h).
 The full horsepower kicks in at 5,700 rpm while the maximum torque is available from 2,250 rpm.

-It sits 10 millimeters (0.4 inches) lower to the road compared to the 306-horsepower Formentor on bespoke 20-inch wheels with bigger brakes lurking from behind.
+It sits 10 millimeters (0.4 inches) closer to the road compared to the 306-horsepower Formentor on bespoke 20-inch wheels with bigger brakes lurking from behind.
 There are 18-inch, six-piston Akebono calipers finished in copper to match the copper-machined alloy wheels.
 The stacked quad exhaust tips à la Lexus F models are also exclusive to the VZ5 and flank a more aggressive rear diffuser.

 Production will be capped at just 7,000 units and all of them are going to be built in a left-hand-drive configuration.
 Cupra is going to open the order books in the final quarter of the year, with pricing yet to be announced.
 In the domestic market Spain, the Formentor VZ 2.0 TSI with the 306-hp engine starts at €44,920, so the VZ5 could hit the €60,000 mark.